zaibi898/Call-Center-Dashboard/README.md

 # Call-Center-Dashboard
 This project is a Call Center Dashboard designed to monitor the performance of a call center.
 It provides key insights and metrics, including:

-✅ Total Calls Handled – Number of calls attended ,
+✅ Total Calls Handled – Number of calls attended.

-✅ Call Duration Analysis – Average duration of each call ✅ Agent Performance – Tracking individual agent performance ✅ Customer Satisfaction – Customer feedback and ratings ✅ Peak Hours Analysis – Identifying the busiest call times ✅ Missed vs. Answered Calls – Comparison of missed and handled calls
+✅ Call Duration Analysis – Average duration of each call.

+✅ Agent Performance – Tracking individual agent performance.

+✅ Customer Satisfaction – Customer feedback and ratings.

+✅ Peak Hours Analysis – Identifying the busiest call times.

+✅ Missed vs. Answered Calls – Comparison of missed and handled calls.

 # DASHBOARD 1: HOME
 KPI'S Requirement